 Stella’s time bubble collapses – and Vicki and Violet forget everything that happened.
 Vicki returns to the TARDIS.

 Episode 1 and Episode 2 of Starborn are very different.
 The first episode describes this really beautiful though also very different society.
 With this being a First Doctor story he doesn’t condemn this different culture or try to prevent the “sacrifice” of young people becoming stars.
 He accepts that the culture works that way, and understands that Annet is honored and willing to become an actual star.
 And, as she says, she will see her mother again.

 In Episode 2, some pirates show up.
 The pirates are greedy and want the planet’s power for themselves.
 And if a beautiful planet and its people are destroyed utterly in order for them to get some power – they simply don’t care.
 It becomes clearer in part two that whoever is telling this story to Vicki – it’s not Vicki herself.
 Among other things, she refers to “the three of us”.
 And there are other clues.
 So not only does disc introduce some pirates showing up out of nowhere – but it presents a bit of a mystery.

 I liked Starborn more than I expected to and this story, like the rest of the Companion Chronicles, is highly recommended.

 Find out more about Big Finish audios at their website: www.bigfinish.com.

-Click this link to order The Anachronauts on CD or Download.
+Click to order Starborn on CD or Download.

 Note: No promotional consideration was paid for this review.
 I review because I enjoy it!